octobercms/docs/3.x/extend/extending.md

 There are a number of ways to extend backend forms, see [Backend Forms](../backend/forms.md#oc-extending-form-behavior).

 This example will listen to the [`backend.form.extendFields`](https://octobercms.com/docs/api/backend/form/extendfields) global event of the `Backend\Widget\Form` widget and inject some extra fields when the Form widget is being used to modify a user.
-This event is also subscribed inside the `boot` method of the [Plugin registration file](registration.md#oc-routing-and-initialization).
+This event is also subscribed inside the `boot` method of the plugin registration file.

 ```php
 // Extend all backend form usage